Celebration: The Antidote to Jealousy

 This devotional was written by Doug Fields

 I had a very honest and refreshing conversation with a friend who was embarrassed to admit that he thought he was struggling with jealousy.
 He wasn’t sure if it was full-blown jealousy or if it was just a fleeting emotion.
 His “unsure” feelings were directed toward a coworker who was getting a lot more attention from the boss.
-He felt like he continually struggles for time with the boss and rarely gets it, while the coworker gets time with the boss repeatedly.
+He felt like he was continually struggling for time with the boss and rarely got it, while the coworker got time with the boss repeatedly.

 In today’s Scripture we read about Cain, who was jealous that God had accepted his brother Abel’s sacrifice, but not his own.
 Cain, who did not celebrate Abel’s success, quickly grew bitter, attacking Abel and killing him.
 Not exactly a fairy-tale ending, right?

 When jealousy resides in your soul, it slowly hardens your heart and will eventually produce a negative impact in your life.
 But, when celebration becomes a habit, jealousy doesn’t grow and conquer your soul.
 In this way, you keep from creating rivals of innocent people.
 You are saying, “I’m not going to allow jealousy to have free reign in my life.”

 I encouraged my friend to get in the habit of celebrating his coworker’s success.
 I challenged him to start working on it, even if he didn’t feel like it.
 Feeling often follows action.
 “I don’t think you can wait until you feel like it to celebrate others,” I told him, “You’ve got to celebrate until you feel it.”